WHAT IS THE BS9 ARTS TRAIL?

 WHAT IS BS9 ARTS?

 BS9 Arts was set up in 2014 and is an award winning locally based arts trail.
 As well as giving artists an opportunity to exhibit their work it aims to facilitate contact and collaboration among local artists.
 All exhibiting venues are within BS9.
-The current trail takes place annually over the second weekend in June.
+The current trail will take place this 4th-5th September.

 HOW MUCH DOES IT COST, WHAT DOES IT INCLUDE?